English Language Skills Assessment Information

 ESL Program courses can be taken alongside your other classes and do not cost extra.
 They are included in regular full time tuition.

-The ESL Program placement exam is offered each fall and spring semester.
+The English language skills assessment is offered each fall and spring semester.
 Specific dates and times for the exam will be given during new international student orientation each semester.